Central Bank prepares virtual currency for 2022

 In Brazil, the expectation is that the digital real will increase innovation, creating solutions that were not viable with paper money or making existing ones cheaper.

 “Many central banks intend to improve the payment system or bring access to the unbanked.
-This is not the case with Brazil, which already has Pix.
-The BC wants greater exchange efficiency in a digital world”, explains Marcos Viriato, president of the Parfin, global cryptocurrency fintech and subject matter expert.
+This is not the case in Brazil, which already has Pix.
+BC wants greater exchange efficiency in a digital world”, explains Marcos Viriato, president of Parfin, a global fintech in cryptocurrencies and an expert on the subject.

-“We are not lagging behind countries that are making wholesale payments and instant payments because we already have solutions and CBDC would only bring marginal gains on them.
-So we have time to develop a smart payments platform and bring crypto market intelligence to within the environment in a safe way,” says Araujo, from BC.
+“We are not lagging behind countries that are making wholesale payments and instant payments because we already have solutions and CBDC would only bring marginal gains over them.
+So, we have time to develop a smart payments platform and bring intelligence from the crypto market into the environment in a secure way”, says Araujo, from BC.

 Possibilities